CJStadler/floating-point-exceptions/notes/final.md

 ## 12/3

 - Loop unrolling (use LLVM?)
+  - `opt -loop-unroll`.
+Leaves some junk that we should ignore.
 - Combine inputs from P and P'
   - Compare constraints so that you don't solve the same constraint twice?
 - Write up in Latex